skypilot-org/skypilot/docs/source/serving/update.rst

 Service ``http-server`` has an initial version of 1.

-Suppose we want to update the service to have at least 3 replicas instead of 2.
+Suppose we want to update the service to have 3 replicas instead of 2.
 We can update the task yaml ``examples/serve/http_server/task.yaml``, by changing the ``replicas``
 field: